berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 28: Outside of class

 - Complete Milestone 2 of [L6: Recursive Art](https://docs.google.com/document/d/1G8fM7h32cE0IALTYOj5SsBa5i9kk9VMih81LOMtuGtM) since Milestone 2 is due on Wednesday, April 1, 2026.
+To meet this milestone, you must have written and pushed the code needed for the completion of the basic algorithm to the repo.
+However, the basic algorithm might not yet be completely working.

 ## Day 27: Friday, March 27, 2026
 ### Day 27: In class